Imago

 The fan involved revealed to the Chicago Sun-Times that she was celebrating her engagement at Rate Field and had pre-planned to heckle PCA.
 During the fifth inning, she found her opportunity as the outfielder was standing just a few feet away from the chain link.

-On Monday, PCA expressed his regret for how he reacted.
+On Monday, PCA expressed his regret for his reactions.

-Currently under a six-year, $115 extension, Pete Crow Armstrong and the Cubs will face the Milwaukee Brewers on Wednesday for the series finale, aiming to avoid a sweep.
+Currently under a six-year, $115 extension, Pete Crow-Armstrong and the Cubs faced the Milwaukee Brewers on Wednesday.
+And PCA probably had a lot to do with the shutout loss and the series sweep.

 Written by